Concordium/concordium.github.io/source/shared/net/concepts/concepts-backup.rst

 If you set up a new phone and transfer the wallet, you will lose the private keys; they can only be recovered from the pre-exported backup file.

+Account keys are not stored in the cloud, only on the device itself in order to protect your security.

 A new backup file should be exported EVERY time a new account is made, otherwise keys for the account can´t be recovered.

 How it works